BlueAndi/DroidControlShip/doc/ROS2/setup/vscode.md

 After that a VSCode restart is required and VSCode is ready.

-Install additional the C/C++ Extension Pack (extension id: ms-vscode.cpptools-extension-pack).
+Install additionally the C/C++ Extension Pack (extension id: ms-vscode.cpptools-extension-pack).